HR 180 - Employee Benefits Policy

 Limitations on Use of Paid Parental Leave

 - An employee may not use Paid Parental Leave in excess of the employee’s normally scheduled workweek.
 For example, if a full-time employee plans to work a reduced work schedule, but then works in excess of what was planned, the employee is required to reduce the number of Paid Parental Leave hours coded during that workweek.
-The employee’s unused Paid Parental Leave can still be used within twelve (12) weeks after the birth or adoption of a child.
+The employee’s unused Paid Parental Leave can still be used within twelve (12) weeks after the birth, adoption, foster care or kinship placement of a child.

 - An employee may not use Paid Parental Leave intermittently unless approved by the employee’s supervisor and Human Resources.
-If the supervisor approves the employee’s use of intermittent Paid Parental Leave, the intermittent Leave must be used within twelve (12) weeks of the birth or adoption of the child.
+If the supervisor approves the employee’s use of intermittent Paid Parental Leave, the intermittent Leave must be used within twelve (12) weeks of the birth, adoption, foster care or kinship placement of the child.

 - An employee who is an adoptive parent may not use more than eight (8) weeks of Paid Parental Leave in a rolling twelve (12)-month period and is exempt from the continuous leave requirement if the adoption is not final.
 This provision does not bar individuals from receiving Paid Parental Leave when the adoption is not finalized, for whatever reason.